Clinical Training Opportunities

 Orientation

 Orientation has two parts.
-The initial part is a three-day orientation with our HR department that begins on Aug 15th and will run from approximately 9 a.m. – 5 p.m. each of those days.
-The second part of orientation is with the training and supervision team.
-This orientation will be Aug 21 – 25 from 10 a.m. – 4 p.m. (the first two full weeks of the training year).
+The initial part is a three-day orientation with our HR department that will run from approximately 9 a.m. – 5 p.m. each of those days.
+The second part of orientation is with the training and supervision team, which follows the three day HR orientation through the following week (approx. from 10 am to 4 pm each day).
 During these two weeks, trainees will be oriented to Howard Brown as an agency and also policies and procedures specific to training in Behavioral Health Services.
 Additional topics covered will include the department’s mental health intake process, crisis intervention procedures, electronic health records system, as well as a focus on building a professional identity, affirmative care, and professional boundaries.
 Orientation is a required and mandatory portion of the training year.

 Presentations